Stalingrad (wargame): Gameplay

+The Soviet player sets up their units first, then the German player is allowed to inspect the Soviet positions before deploying their forces.
+Each side may deploy freely, although the Germans are limited as to how many factors may be deployed in Finland.

 As an early wargame, Stalingrad uses a simple "I Go, You Go" system: the Germans bring on reinforcements and replacements, then move, and engage in combat.
 Then the Russians bring on replacements, move and engage in combat.
 Each turn represents one month, and the game ends after 24 turns or if the Germans fulfill one of their victory conditions before the end of the game.

 Movement

 Key terrain features include major cities, rivers, rough terrain and swamps.
 Defenders can gain advantages in battle by occupying cities, rough terrain and defending behind rivers.
 Terrain costs are normal during summer, but halved in the winter, and are governed by a random terrain table in the fall and spring, when mud can halve movement rates.
 Lakes are impassable most of the year, but may freeze enough to allow passage in the winter.
 Railroads add ten hexes to movement, but must be taken all at once.